riflechess/riflechess.github.io/stp/summaries/Neighborhood_STAR_Board_Meeting.md

 date:
 ---
 #### Meeting Info

 * **Meeting Type:** Neighborhood STAR Board Meeting
-* **Date/Time:** [Insert Date and Time]
+* **Purpose:** Review of community projects, updates on city initiatives, and resident concerns
+* **Date/Time:** Thursday, March 17th, 2023 at 6:30 PM
-* **Location:** [Insert Location]
+* **Location:** City Hall Council Chambers, Saint Paul, MN

 #### Summary
-The meeting covered various topics, including budget proposals, public safety initiatives, and business developments.
-A key discussion point was the proposal to allocate $100,000 from the Neighborhood STAR budget to support the development of a new community center in the Nellie Stone Johnson Community School area.
-This allocation was met with some opposition from board members who expressed concerns about the project's timeline and potential impact on existing community programs.

-A separate proposal to implement additional street lighting in high-crime areas was also discussed, with some board members suggesting that the current lighting plan is adequate and that more targeted approaches are needed rather than a blanket increase in lighting.
-The vote on this proposal ended up being 5-3 in favor of moving forward with further research.

-There was also discussion about ongoing efforts to support local businesses, including a potential partnership between the STAR Board and the City's Economic Development Agency to provide resources and training for small business owners.
+The meeting began with a review of the STAR program's budget allocation for community projects.
+The board approved an additional $10,000 for the "Green Spaces Initiative" to support the development of public gardens in underserved neighborhoods.

+A resident expressed concern about the recent increase in petty crimes in the Highland Park area and requested more police presence.
+Nacre (corrected spelling: Noecker) from the Police Department assured that increased patrols were planned and suggested residents participate in the community policing program to report suspicious activity.

+There was a contentious discussion regarding the proposed installation of bike lanes on Summit Avenue, with some residents arguing it would increase traffic congestion while others saw it as a necessary improvement for cyclist safety.
+The board voted 4-3 in favor of moving forward with the bike lane plan, despite concerns from those who opposed it.

+A resident raised an issue about noise pollution from a nearby construction site and requested assistance from the city to mitigate the disturbance.
+The board agreed to send a letter to the contractor urging them to adhere to noise regulations.

+No major decisions were made regarding tax proposals or business-related matters during this meeting.